-Illustration below shows a style where exemption would 'not be option':
+Illustration below shows a style where exemption would 'not be optional':

-Sl No. Chapter,Secti on or Heading Description of Service Rate (per cent.)
-Condition (1) (2) (3) (4) (5) 8 Heading 9964 (Passenger transport services) (i) Transport of passengers, with or without accompanied belongings, by rail in first class or air conditioned coach.
-2.5 Provided that credit of input tax charged in respect of goods used in supplying the service is not utilised for paying central tax or integrated tax on the supply of the service
+SI.
+No. Chapter, Section, Heading, Group or Service Code (Tariff) Description of Services Rate (per cent) Condition 8 Heading 9964 (Passenger transport services) (i) Transport of passengers, with or without accompanied belongings, by rail in first class or air conditioned coach.
+2.5 Provided that credit of input tax charged on goods and services used in supplying the service, is not utilized for paying central tax or integrated tax on the supply of service.